kravenoff42/portfolio/README.md

 kravenoffs_kollection
 =====================

-> The is a collection of projcts that I have been working on Since 2016.
+> The is a collection of projects that I have been working on Since 2016.
 If you are interested in seeing some of my more recent work try checking out the inProgress section,

 #Jonathan Craven
 ---